dnd-campaigns/perigord/README.md

-# DnD-Campaign
+# Perigord
 Repository for storing any associated notes in markdown or other formats for easier viewing & sharing. <br>

-Contains only notes for the current homebrew 3.5e active campaign and related images for NPCs, items, maps, monsters, and places for reference.
+Contains only notes for the current homebrew 3.5e active campaign `Perigord` and related images for NPCs, items, maps, monsters, and places for reference.

 --------------------------